 An example of an image classification model is where different animals are “detected” within input images.
 In this example, the annotator would be provided with a set of images of different animals and asked to classify each image with a label based on the specific animal species.
 The animal species, in this case, would be the class, and the image is the input.

-Providing the annotated images as data to a computer vision model trains the model for the unique visual characteristic of each type of animal.
+Providing the annotated images as data to a computer vision model trains the model for the unique visual characteristics of each type of animal.
 Thereby, the model would be able to classify new unannotated animal images into the relevant species.

 2. Object Detection and Object Recognition

-Object detection or recognition models take image classification one step further to find the presence, location, and the number of objects in an image.
+Object detection or recognition models take image classification one step further to find the presence, location, and number of objects in an image.
 For this type of model, the image annotation process required boundaries to be drawn around every detected object in each image, allowing us to locate the exact position and number of objects present in an image.
 Therefore, the main difference is that classes are detected within an image rather than the entire image being classified as one class (Image Classification).

-The class location is a parameter in addition to the class, whereas in image classification, the class location within the image is irrelevant because the entire image is identified as one class.
+The class location is a parameter in addition to the class, whereas, in image classification, the class location within the image is irrelevant because the entire image is identified as one class.
 Objects can be annotated within an image using labels such as bounding boxes or polygons.

 3. Image Segmentation